DebasmitaMallick/Chat-Application/README.md

-## Welcome to React Chat Application
+# Welcome to React Chat Application

+## About the project -

-This is a react chat application made with react chat engine with google and facebook authetication.
+- This is a real-time chat application made with React, React Chat Engine, and Firebase, with Google and Facebook authentication.
+- The first page is a sign-up page.
+Upon successful authentication, the user is redirected to the chat page where they can create a new chat room, add other available users, and send them messages.
+- This is a fully responsive app.
+- This application has been deployed on Netlify.

 ## Live site link -

 https://chatapp-react123.netlify.app/

+## Preview -

 ![image](https://user-images.githubusercontent.com/67649413/224617369-4da6002b-8024-46a4-abc6-e6f2426472ae.png)